Anchorite?

 These included impossible-seeming tales of men who isolated themselves on the tops of tall platforms, removed from the world.

-Both types of people could be called “anchorites.”
+Both types of people were “anchorites.”

 Anchorite and anchor?